 Data must support statistics

 When publishing data to ArcGIS Server 10.03 or later, a large majority of datasets will natively support statistics.
-This allows Hub to provide a summary of the data to the consumer so they get a quick view of the values being stored in the data.
-If the Admin notices an error related to the dataset not supporting statistics, we encourage you to check your server logs and contact technical support if needed.
+This allows the application to provide a summary of the data to the consumer so they get a quick view of the values being stored in the data.
+If the administrator notices an error related to the dataset not supporting statistics, we encourage you to check your server logs and contact technical support if needed.

-In efforts to be efficient to the consumer as well as light on the queries to your server, Hub will only build statistics for the first 20 columns in a dataset.
+In efforts to be efficient to the consumer as well as light on the queries to your server, the applicaiton will only build statistics for the first 20 columns in a dataset.

 CSV files under 5 MB are dynamic